TipsHere Are Some Important Tips From Our Support Staff

 - Perform basic weekly maintenance.
 Run ccleaner, do a quick defrag on a hard disk drive or TRIM (quick optimize) on an SSD, and Malwarebytes (click the Scan Now button, it will update automatically and run a full scan that may take 20 minutes or so) to help clean junk out of your system.
 Malwarebytes Free will try to get you to pay for an upgrade that you do not need.
 Don’t click on any buttons other than Scan Now.

-Macrium Reflect 6 – Recommended Steps to Make a System Image onto a portable (or networked) drive.
+Macrium Reflect 6 or 7 – Recommended Steps to Make a System Image onto a portable (or networked) drive.

 1) Open the Reflect program.